parallelworks/mdlite-workflow/README.md

 + **`cloud.md`:** lists instructions specific to running on cloud clusters.
 + **`./images`:** contains any images to be displayed in the documentation.
-+ **`./local-runs`:** contains scripts to faciliate testing the individual steps of the workflow on a local computer.
++ **`./examples`:** contains notes/scripts/config files to faciliate testing the individual steps of the workflow on a computer or cluster.
 + **`./models`:** contains the code and executables for the MD simulation and visulaization apps.
 + **`./utils`:** contains helper utilities to streamline the workflow code.
 + **`main.ipynb`:** is the Jupyter notebook that contains the workflow code.